 These teams make significant positive impacts on the lives of military families in communities across the state of South Carolina.
 As a result of SCMK initiatives, communities are increasing their capacity to support “suddenly military” youth who are facing a tumultuous time in their life.
 The four main projects of SCMK are summarized below.

 This training helps youth understand the military culture, community support services needed during the military deployment cycle, and resources to help military children and youth cope with the stress of absent parents who may be in harm’s way.
+It is also used to help school staff understand the issues that their Military Children are experiencing and the needs these families have.

 Hero Packs are backpacks filled with items designed to help connect kids with their deployed parent are distributed.
 Hero Packs serve as a “Thank you” to military youth for their sacrifices and as an expression of support from their communities and SCMK Partners.